To become good in the NBA, you almost always have to become bad.

 In addition to Embiid, the Sixers have Dario Saric, Jahlil Okafor, and number one pick Ben Simmons.
 You want draft picks?
 Well, they have the option to swap spots with the Sacramento Kings in 2017; they also get the Lakers’ 2017 pick if it falls out of the top three; and they also get the Kings’ unprotected 2019 choice.
 All of those assets were acquired by Sam Hinkie.

-He may have been forced out and replaced with a guy that still needs his dad’s help to get a job, but Hinkie supplied Sixers fans with something they’d rarely had in two decades: hope.
+He may have been forced out and replaced by a guy that still needs his dad’s help to get a job, but Hinkie supplied Sixers fans with something they’d rarely had in two decades: hope.
 “For a brief stretch of my life, I felt empowered to dream about what the Sixers could be, rather than miserable and nihilist about the basketball franchise I’ve followed my entire life.”

 Thank you, Hinkie.